 We appreciate the opportunity to comment on the Proposed Rule and to present some of concerns of FCS institutions to FCA for its consideration.
 For at least the reasons stated herein, we request that FCA withdraw the Proposed Rule as we respectfully disagree the Proposed Rule will enhance Farm Credit's ability to serve its YBS customers and fulfill its mission.

-We trust that our comments, as well as those comments submitted by other System institutions and the Farm Credit Council will assist FCA in its consideration of the Proposed Rule.
+We trust that our comments, as well as those comments submitted by System institutions, will assist FCA in its consideration of the Proposed Rule.
 If you have any questions, please do not hesitate to contact me.